niclasborlin/dbat/README.txt

 # If you downloaded the code, repeat the download process under
 # INSTALLATION.
 Most of the time it should be ok to unzip the new
 # version on top of the old.
 However, we suggest you unzip the new
-# version into a new directory, e.g. dbat-x-y-z-w, where x-y-z-w is
+# version into a new directory, e.g., dbat-x-y-z-w, where x-y-z-w is
 # the version number.
 #
 #